Months of QA, completed in hours with OwlityAI.

 • Maintenance routine: About 40% of automation effort goes to script maintenance alone.

 Now imagine trying to keep that mess updated during two-week sprints.
-Even minor UI refactors send scripts spiraling.
-That’s why progressive teams automate functional testing.
+Even minor UI refactors send scripts spiraling, unless you leverage AI functional testing.

 Overview of top 7 autonomous testing tools